-Our Compensation Committee consists of Deborah Bial, Ranjana Clark, George Hornig and Fabio Rosati, with Mr. Rosati serving as Chair of the committee.
-In addition, Craig Driscoll, a former member of the Board, served on the Compensation Committee until his departure from the Board in June 2022.
+Our Compensation Committee consists of Deborah Bial, Ranjana Clark and Fabio Rosati, with Mr. Rosati serving as Chair of the committee.
+In addition, George Hornig served on the Compensation Committee until his departure from the Board in December 2023.
 Our Board has determined that each member of the Compensation Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.